spotDL/spotify-downloader/docs/usage.md

     spotdl download 'The Weeknd - Blinding Lights'
     ```

-??? info "Youtube link with spotify metadata"
+??? info "YouTube link with Spotify metadata"
-    To download youtube video with metadata from spotify, run
+    To download YouTube video with metadata from Spotify, run
+    > Noting the quote `"` are required

     ```bash
     spotdl download "YouTubeURL|SpotifyURL"